micmejia/bible-dump/NKJV/Numbers/Num 1.md

 from Asher, Pagiel the son of Ocran;

 ###### 14
-from Gad, Eliasaph the son of Deuel;[^a]
+from Gad, Eliasaph the son of Deuel;

 ###### 15
 from Naphtali, Ahira the son of Enan."

 ###### 16
-These _were_ chosen[^b] from the congregation, leaders of their fathers' tribes, heads of the divisions in Israel.
+These _were_ chosen from the congregation, leaders of their fathers' tribes, heads of the divisions in Israel.

 ###### 17
-Then Moses and Aaron took these men who had been [^c]mentioned by name,
+Then Moses and Aaron took these men who had been mentioned by name,

 ###### 18
 and they assembled all the congregation together on the first _day_ of the second month; and they recited their ancestry by families, by their fathers' houses, according to the number of names, from twenty years old and above, each one individually.